hirasunaryou/finger-controlled-breakout/README.md

 - Mirror input when needed: `python -m src.main --mirror`
 - Adjust smoothing if motion feels too snappy or sluggish: `python -m src.main --smoothing-alpha 0.15 --smoothing-deadzone 0.01`
 - Show the debug overlay (stick picture, x values, pinch state, FPS): `python -m src.main --show-debug-overlay` (use `--no-debug-window` to disable the preview entirely).
-- Calibrate camera reach: run camera mode, press `C`, then follow the prompts: pinch at your leftmost comfortable point, then pinch at the rightmost point.
-The values save to `~/.finger_breakout.json` and load automatically.
-If the HUD complains that the span is too small, move your hand farther apart before pinching again.
+- Calibrate camera reach: by default no calibration is needed.
+For live auto calibration run with `--auto-calib-seconds 5.0`; for manual capture press `C` and pinch at your comfortable left/right edges (values save to `~/.finger_breakout.json` and errors show in the HUD).
 - Rotate/flip tips: `--rotate 180` when your webcam is upside down, add `--flip-x` or `--flip-y` if the mirrored view feels wrong even after `--mirror`.
 - Performance tips: lower camera resolution with `--camera-width 640 --camera-height 480`, skip some inference frames via `--inference-every 2`, or hide the preview window with `--no-debug-window`.